gsegol/Machine_learning_101/README.md

 # Machine_learning_101
-This repository contains the projects developed for Udacity's Introduction to Machine Learning course.
+This repository contains work in progress for various Udacity courses